MikeWebDeveloper/openfootmanager/README.md

 - [ ] Simulation of games with Match Live Events (Descriptions of most important match events)
 - [ ] Simulate results of other games
 - [ ] Talk to the press
-- [ ] Database of ficticious players
+- [ ] Database of fictitious players

 ### ADDITIONAL FEATURES